BorisadeJF22/BALLON-D-OR-NORMINATION-LEAGUE-STATS-ANALYSIS-FOR-YEAR-2023-2024_BorisadeJF/README.md

 4. Over the years, there has been allegations that the award goes only to players from a particular league and teams.
 I’m of the opinion that, if those allegations have been tested to be true, the law should be adjusted and the awarded be rotated amongst leagues.

-7. Finally, a particular team shouldn't have an average of more than 2 players on this list, this is to give room to other players from other teams and leagues a level playing ground to compete
+7. Finally, a particular team shouldn't have an average of more than 2 players on this list, this is to give room to other players from other teams and leagues a level playing ground to compete.
-8.